malcolmrigg/wizard-clock-card/README.md

 * exclude (optional): a list of locations that shall never be displayed, wizards at those locations will default to the `lost` state
 * min_location_slots (optional): the minimum number of locations to save space for around the dial of the clock
 * wizards (required): a list of entities and display names for the device trackers/calendars used to represent your wizards.
 Now also supports setting individual colours for the hands/text.
+* show_images: Set to Yes to look for entity_picture attributes and display them on the clock hands
 * fontname (required): the name of the font you want to use in the clock
 * fontface (optional): a fontface string to select a custom web-font to load
 * shaft_colour (optional): the colour of the shaft